- Troubleshooting VMware Web Client issues

 - There's an IP connectivity error between the appliance and the vCenter server

-First, check the Managed IP Address and Name in the vCenter Server Settings, as show in the following image:
+First, check the Managed IP Address and Name in the vCenter Server Settings.

 If one of those parameters are not configured or are with the wrong value, then: